Ardhat/docs/overview.md

 ‘BatteryOnTop’ design | *Flat upper surface for compact, secure battery storage* Comprehensive Charge Monitoring | *As well as visual feedback, RPi can read both external and battery  voltages over I2C* Programmable Wake-up and Watchdog power management | *Raspberry Pi can be woken at predetermined times; watchdog function increases system robustness*
-Inter-processor communication over Hi-Speed 400kHz I2C bus | *Rapid and efficient communication between Raspberry Pi and Ardhat*
+Inter-processor communication over Serial and Hi-Speed 400kHz I2C bus | *Rapid and efficient communication between Raspberry Pi and Ardhat*
 On board peripherals are accessible by both Arduino and Raspberry Pi | *When Raspberry Pi is in halt mode, Ardhat can check peripherals and wake up Raspberry Pi  e.g. RTC, IMU*
 Raspberry Pi Hat standard compliant design | *Fully compliant, with  ID EEPROM ,40 pin header compatible with Raspberry Pi model A+ , B+ and B V2*